 Our outstanding share capital consists of Class A ordinary shares, Class B ordinary shares and preferred shares.
-The rights of the holders of our Class A ordinary shares are virtually identical other than with respect to voting, conversion and director nomination rights.
-Each of our Class A and Class B ordinary shares is entitled to one vote per share except that each Class B ordinary share is entitled to 20 votes with respect to (i) the election of a simple majority of our directors and (ii) any change to our articles of association that would adversely affect the rights of the holders of Class B ordinary shares at general meetings of our shareholders.
+The rights of the holders of our Class A ordinary shares and our Class B ordinary shares are virtually identical other than with respect to voting, conversion and director nomination rights.
+Each of our Class A and Class B ordinary shares is entitled to 20 votes with respect to (i) the election of a simple majority of our directors and (ii) any change to our articles of association that would adversely affect the rights of the holders of Class B ordinary shares at general meetings of our shareholders.
 Each Class B ordinary share is convertible at any time into one Class A ordinary share.
 For so long as there are Class B ordinary shares outstanding, the holders of Class B ordinary shares will also have the right to nominate one less than a simple majority, or five, of the directors to our board of directors, which directors shall be subject to the voting arrangements described above.
 See "Description of Share Capital" in the accompanying prospectus.

 Investing in the ADSs involves a high degree of risk.
-See the "Risk Factors" beginning on page S-21 of this prospectus supplement.
+See the "Risk Factors" beginning on page S-22 of this prospectus supplement.